Methanol as Motor Fuel

 - General aspects of methanol/biomethanol as motor fuel, including fuel properties

 - Analysis on what stopped methanol from entering the fuel market earlier

 Participants of this task sent reports and information of the methanol views and activities in their countries to the WP leader.

 - Task 2.1, Light-duty sector, DTI, Denmark.
 The fuels to be considered include M15, M56, M85, M100, MTBE, and GEM fuels.

 - Task 2.2, Heavy-duty sector, FNR-supported by DBFZ, Germany.
 The fuels to be considered include MD95 and M100.

 - Task 2.3, Ships, VTT, Finland.
 The fuels to be considered include diesel/methanol dual fuel and other ship engine developments.

-WP2 will handle sector-dependent issues on methanol.
-Amongst others, the following technical issues will be discussed:
+WP2 handled sector-dependent issues on methanol.
+Amongst others, the following technical issues were discussed:

 - Material compatibility

 - Methanol use and research in the participating countries, including ongoing demonstrations